Marcus Daly

 Marcus Daly (December 5, c.
-1840s – November 12, 1900) was an Irish-born American businessman known as one of the four Copper Kings of Butte, Montana, United States.
+1840s – November 12, 1900) was an Irish-born American businessman known as one of the Copper Kings of Butte, Montana, United States.
+In 1943, SS Marcus Daly was launched in honor of his achievements.

 Early life

 Daly emigrated from County Cavan, Ireland, to the United States as a young boy, arriving in New York City.
 He sold newspapers and worked his way to California in time to join the gold rush on what was to become Virginia City, Nevada, and the extremely rich silver diggings now known as the Comstock Lode, in 1860.